DiederikBlanson/database-replication/2-proxysql.md

 ProxySQL is a high-performance, open-source proxy for MySQL databases.
 It acts as a middleman between your application and your database, routing queries and managing connections to ensure optimal performance and security.

+(TODO: elaborate on use cases)

 ## Architecture
 ![Design](proxysql.png)
 We have two nodes, A and B, where a MySQL master is running on node A and a MySQL slave on node B. In addition, there are two additional processes, which are located on node A but could also be on separate nodes:

-1. ProxySQL Admin: This process is responsible for configuring ProxySQL and runs on port 6032.
-It communicates with the targeted SQL instances.
+1. `ProxySQL Admin`: This process is responsible for configuring ProxySQL and runs on port 6032.
+It communicates with the targeted MySQL instances.
-2. ProxySQL Client: Client queries are routed to port 6033, where ProxySQL redirects traffic to one of the nodes based on a set of rules, such as read-write splitting or user-based routing.
+2. `ProxySQL Client`: Client queries are routed to port 6033, where ProxySQL redirects traffic to one of the nodes based on a set of rules, such as read-write splitting or user-based routing.

 ## Installation
 The replication must already be set up, as outlined in the document `1-setup-replication.md`, which is one of the necessary requirements.
+Next, the following steps should be performed.

 ### 1. Download ProxySQL
 Retrieve ProxySQL package: \